pallavjhawar/help.supportbee.com/_posts/2011-12-30-working-with-filters.markdown

 2. Select the Filters tab
 3. Click 'Add New Filter'
 4. You can specify any (or all) four conditions.
 See the question below for details on different conditions
-5. Click ‘Preview Matches’ to see what tickets match.
+5. Click 'Preview Matches' to see what tickets match.
-6. Once you are happy with the conditions, click ‘Next’
+6. Once you are happy with the conditions, click 'Next'
 7. Check the actions that you want to be performed on matching tickets after they are imported
 8. Click 'Create Filter'